rackerlabs/technical-blog/content/blog/2021/2021-03-11-unified-data-platform-and-data-virtualization-through-polybase-part-two/index.md

 ---

 In [Part One](https://docs.rackspace.com/blog/unified-data-platform-and-data-virtualization-through-polybase-part-one/)
-of this UDP data validation through PolyBase series, I introduced PolyBase and provided the prerequisites for this demo.
+of this UDP data virtualization through PolyBase series, I introduced PolyBase and provided the prerequisites for this demo.
 In this final installment, you can dive into the demo.

 <!--more-->